Two first-order phase transitions in hybrid compact stars: higher-order multiplet stars, reaction modes and intermediate

 The metric tensor is given by

 $\lambda$ and $\nu$ are functions of $r$ only.
-Like $\rho(r)$ and $P(r)$, they are determined by solving the Tolman--Oppenheimer--Volkoff (TOV) equation for a particular central pressure $P_c$ and choice of EoS.
+Like $\rho(r)$ and $P(r)$, they are determined by solving the TOV equations for a particular central pressure $P_c$ and choice of EoS.
 The TOV equations are given by

 where $m$ is the enclosed by $r$ gravitational mass.
-They are integrated from $r=0$ and $P=P_c$ outward until $P=0$, which them fixes the stellar radius $r=R$ and the gravitational mass $M=m(r=R)$ of the star.
+They are integrated from $r=0$ and $P=P_c$ outward until $P=0$, which then fixes the stellar radius $r=R$ and the gravitational mass $M=m(r=R)$ of the star.
 The functions $\lambda(r)$ and $\nu(r)$ are given by